nystudio107/instantanalytics/README.md

 * [Improved] Added the `$index` and `$listName` parameters to `addCommerceProductImpression()`, and re-enabled it
 * [Improved] The URLs returned by `pageViewTrackingUrl()` and `eventTrackingUrl()` will now work even if there is no filename in the URL
+* [Improved] Added a global config option to strip the query string from PageView URLs
 * [Improved] Updated README.md

 ### 1.1.1 -- 2016.08.29